roy-ganz/toql/guide/src/3-api/3-query.md

 One interesting method is `with`.
 It takes a `QueryWith` trait that can be implemented for any custom type to enhance the query.
 This is more powerful than `Into<Query>` because you can also access auxiliary parameters.

 Aux params can be used in SQL expressions.
-See the chapter on mapping XX for more information.
+See [here](TODOD) more information.

 ```
 struct Config {